klonuo/scite-python-apis/README.md

 * definitions are recognized if:
 	* package is imported explicitly or in common namespace (`import numpy` or `import numpy as np`)
 	* sub-packages are imported explicitly within main package or separately explicitly (`import numpy.fft` or `from numpy import fft`)
-	* in either case implicit loading is not recommended although API files can easily be changed to that preference
+	* in either case implicit loading is not recommended although ".api" files can easily be changed to that preference
 * lines are limited to max.
 2000 characters for obvious reasons and function calls formatted to roughly 80 characters (in rare cases)

 ### Changelog